 Right to Return.
-Any resident that may need to temporarily be relocated to facilitate rehabilitation or construction has a right to return to an assisted unit at the Covered Project once rehabilitation or construction is completed.
+Any resident that may need to be temporarily relocated to facilitate rehabilitation or construction has a right to return to an assisted unit at the Covered Project once rehabilitation or construction is completed.
 Permanent involuntary displacement of residents may not occur as a result of a project’s conversion of assistance, including, but not limited to, as a result of a change in bedroom distribution, a de minimis reduction of units, the reconfiguration of efficiency apartments, or the repurposing of dwelling units in order to facilitate social service delivery.
-Where the transfer of assistance to a new site is warranted and approved (see Section 1.2.A.12), residents of the Converting Project will have the right to reside in an assisted united at the new site once rehabilitation or construction is complete.
-For more information on how to implement these provisions see the RAD Relocation Notice.
+Where the transfer of assistance to a new site is warranted and approved (see Section 1.4.A.12), residents of the Converting Project will have the right to reside in an assisted unit at the new site once rehabilitation or construction is complete.
+For more information on how to implement these provisions see the RAD Fair Housing, Civil Rights, and Relocation Notice.

 Ineligibility of Tenant Protection Vouchers.
-PHAs are not eligible to receive Tenant Protection Vouchers as a result of a RAD conversion.
+Conversion of assistance is not an event that triggers the issuance of Tenant Protection Vouchers to residents of public housing projects going through a RAD conversion.

 Accessibility Requirements.
 Federal accessibility requirements apply to all conversions – whether they entail new construction, alterations, or existing facilities.
 The laws that most typically apply include Section 504 of the Rehabilitation Act of 1973 (Section 504), the Fair Housing Act (FHAct) and the Americans with Disabilities Act (ADA).
 Although the requirements of each of these laws are somewhat different, PHAs must comply with each law that applies.
 All three laws typically apply to new construction.
-Section 504 and the ADA also apply to alterations and substantial rehabilitation as defined in 24 CFR 8.22 and 8.23 and to existing, unaltered facilities (24 CFR 8.24).
-See also 28 CFR 35.151(b) and 28 CFR 36.
+Section 504 and the ADA also apply to substantial alterations and other alterations as defined in 24 CFR § 8.23 and to existing, unaltered facilities (24 CFR § 8.24).
+See also 28 CFR § 35.151(b) and 28 CFR part 36.

-When a project’s rehabilitation meets the definition of a “substantial alteration” under 24 CFR Part 8.23, a PHA must comply with all applicable accessibility requirements under Section 504.
+When a project’s rehabilitation meets the definition of a “substantial alteration” under 24 CFR § 8.23, a PHA must comply with all applicable accessibility requirements under Section 504.
 For some projects, “other alterations,” as defined in Section 504, are made over time.
 If other alterations, considered together, amount to an alteration of an entire dwelling unit, the entire dwelling unit shall be made accessible.

 Where a PHA is planning to use RAD conversion in conjunction with new construction, the project must comply with all applicable accessibility requirements for new construction.
 The specific requirements are set out in regulations at 24 CFR part 8, 28 CFR part 35 and 36, and 24 CFR part 100, subpart D. Information on the design and construction requirements of the Fair Housing Act that are applicable to new construction is found at www.fairhousingfirst.org.